rc0r/afl-utils/README.md

                             Set memory limit for afl-cmin.
       --cmin-timeout CMIN_TIMEOUT
                             Set timeout for afl-cmin.
+      --reseed              Reseed afl-fuzz with the collected (and optimized) corpus.
+This replaces all sync_dir queues with the newly generated corpus.
       --tmin                Run afl-tmin on minimized collection dir if used together with '--cmin'or on unoptimized collection dir otherwise.
 Has no effect without '-c'.